dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   but a large positive number reports more errors per run

 * `--verification-time-limit:<n>` (was `-timeLimit:<n>`) - limits
-  the number of seconds spent trying to verify each procedure.
+  the number of seconds spent trying to verify each assertion batch.

 ### 13.9.11.
 Controlling test generation {#sec-controlling-test-gen}